link1183/obsidian-vault/rp/notes.md

 ## Searing smite

-target hit takes +1d6 fire, at the start of each of its turns the target takes 1d6, then makes a con saving throw, if failed the spell continues
+Target hit takes +1d6 fire, at the start of each of its turns the target takes 1d6, then makes a con saving throw, if failed the spell continues

 1 bonus action after hit, 1min
 Level 1, +1d6 for each level